 Many companies, particularly small businesses, are increasingly using a PEO (Professional Employer Organization) to provide a total package of cost-effective benefits, payroll and HR services to their employees.
 This enables companies to focus on their core, revenue-creating business priorities and not get bogged down with the details and paperwork associated with delivering these necessary services.
 For many small companies, partnering with a PEO can even allow them to avoid having to establish an in-house HR department or at least reduce the number of critical personnel slots devoted to HR staff.
-What distinguishes the PEO model from other forms of outsourcing such as the ASO model is the unique “co-employment” model that PEOs utilize to provide these services.
+What distinguishes the PEO model from the ASO model is the unique “co-employment” model that PEOs utilize to provide these services.
 Oftentimes, the size of your company will determine whether the PEO or ASO model will work best for your company’s needs, and an experienced HR services company like TPG HR Services USA can help you decide which approach will work best for you.

 The Co-Employment Partnership Explained